 Release and availability

-Google just announced a revamp of policy surrounding the Wear OS apps that run on devices like the Pixel Watch, aimed at improving the overall quality of them — a clear suggestion the company is looking at the wearable ecosystem as it prepares for some sort of launch.
+Google has announced a revamp of policy surrounding the Wear OS apps that run on devices like the Pixel Watch.
+It’s aimed at improving the overall quality of them — a clear suggestion the company is looking at the wearable ecosystem as it prepares for some sort of launch.
 The policy, unveiled on August 15, calls for mandatory review of apps by Google rather than allowing app makers to voluntarily submit to the process (you know, if they feel up to it).
 Google also now insists that developers include at least one screenshot of the app in action.

 The new policy is meant to address two common issues Google says it has seen in Wear OS apps: Weak support for different shapes and a lack of screenshots detailing an app’s appearance.
 Some of the best wear OS watches are weird shapes, after all.
 Here’s how Google puts it:

 - Support for different screen types: Wear OS by Google is available in both round and square screens, and some round devices also have a chin.
 Developers are advised to test on all screen types.
 If a physical device is unavailable, they are asked to use the Wear OS by Google emulator.

 - Wear OS by Google app screenshot: To pass the review, the app needs to have at least one Wear OS app screenshot.
 To keep prerelease Wear apps private, the Google Play Store will not show the Wear screenshots unless the Wear app is in production or open testing.

 Since we’re still a while away from a possible Pixel Watch announcement, details on the rumored smartwatch are sparse.
 But we do expect the Pixel Watch to ship with flagship-quality hardware.